Measurement system analysis (MSA) uses scientific tools to determine the amount of variation contributed by the measurement system.

 Some of the corrective measures once again include Standard Operating Procedures and re-calibration.
 Sometimes the gauge will have wear from use over a long period of time and this cannot be repaired or re-calibrated.
 Other times, there may be a buildup of dirt, dust, or contamination.

 Special cause variation can also occur within the process control limits and these must be given corrective action before proceeding to validate the measurement system.

 The I Chart below shows stability in this measurement system example, assuming this is a "longer" period of time that represents actual conditions as close as possible.

 The following four areas will be assessed.
-A statistical software program will produce these values once the data is entered.
+A statistical software program will generate these values once the data is entered.
 The GB/BB will be responsible for finding these values and determining whether each passes and if the entire measurement system is adequate to determine process capability.
 Process capability can not be determined with reliability if the measurements (the data) are suspect.